An insider's guide to Canterbury

-The first glimpse of Canterbury’s history when approaching from the train station is Westgate Towers (pictured above), the last surviving of Canterbury's seven medieval gates, a legacy from the walling of Canterbury by the Romans in 300 AD.
+The first glimpse of Canterbury’s history when approaching from the train station is Westgate Towers (pictured top), the last surviving of Canterbury's seven medieval gates, a legacy from the walling of Canterbury by the Romans in 300 AD.
 With a National Art Pass or Student Art Pass, you can get discounted access to climb the tower and appreciate a bird’s-eye view of the city.

 It’s hard not to feel transported out of the 21st century when you see the spires of the cathedral loom over the city, hazy in the distance, reminding you of other, long-gone climbers of the towers who saw an almost identical view.

 Don’t forget, once you descend back down the staircase – the old gaoler’s house below has become a moody, low-lit cocktail bar (The Pound), boasting a charming seating area right on the edge of the slow-moving River Stour, which carves its way through the centre of Canterbury.

 Following the winding high street down, you come across the Beaney House of Art & Knowledge.

 The building exterior exemplifies Canterbury’s eclectic mix of architectural styles, rising above the high street stores in full Tudor Revival glory.
 The art collection takes you by surprise – on the ground floor, a room full of 19th-century oil paintings of horses, cows and landscapes by Canterbury-born artist Thomas Sidney Cooper.
 Walk upstairs, and find cases full of ancient clocks, a host of stuffed birds, a room dedicated to vintage Bagpuss toys, a room of scientific history…

 My advice for exploring the Beaney is to bring along an equally inquisitive friend and compete to find the most compelling oddity.
 The victor of my most recent journey was a taxidermy rook wearing a red cloak, for reasons left undescribed.